-EDU-6830 Secondary Internship 6 credits
+EDU-6830 SECONDARY INTERNSHIP

 A full semester of student teaching in a secondary environment within the content area specialty of the student.
 Students are expected to maintain the public school calendar, keep a reflective journal, and demonstrate a level of teaching competence generally expected of a first-year teacher.